-The LC is expected to be offered initially with two powertrain options: an uprated version of the 467-horsepower 5.0-liter V-8 powering the 2015 RC F, and a new hybrid setup combining Lexus’ latest 3.5-liter V-6 with an electric motor for a combined output in excess of 500 hp.
+The LC is expected to be offered initially with two powertrain options: an uprated version of the 467-horsepower 5.0-liter V-8 powering the 2015 RC F, and a new hybrid setup combining Lexus’ latest 3.5-liter V-6 with an electric motor for a total output in excess of 500 hp.
 You may recall that the LF-LC concept was said to be powered by a new hybrid drivetrain rated at over 500 hp as well.
 Further down the track an LC F dedicated performance model with a twin-turbocharged V-8 spitting out more than 600 hp may be launched.

-Some of the technologies expected to appear on the new LC is a 10-speed automatic from Aisin AW; multi-material construction including components made from steel, aluminum and even some carbon fiber; and torque vectoring.
+Some of the technologies expected to appear on the new LC include a 10-speed automatic from Aisin AW; multi-material construction including components made from steel, aluminum and even some carbon fiber; and torque vectoring.